 Some people recommend blanching before freezing.
 This is something I personally don't do and have seen no degradation in them by not doing so.

 The Scoville Scale

-The Scoville scale named after its creator, Wilbur Scoville in 1912 is a method for determining the heat of chillies.
+The Scoville scale, named after its creator, Wilbur Scoville, in 1912, is a method for determining the heat of chilies.
 Although this method has been used for many years, it is thought to be flawed as it is based on human opinion.
 Taste testers try a prepared sample and give it a rating.
-The problem arises that there is often a huge variation on the results in different laboratories.
+The problem with this system is that there is often a huge variation on the results in different laboratories.

 The American Spice Trade Association use their own rating system resulting in pungency units.
 This measures the amount of heat producing chemical in the various varieties.

 Scoville Rating of Peppers

 Naga Viper Pepper, Infinity Chili, Bhut Jolokia chili pepper, Trinidad Scorpion Butch T pepper, Bedfordshire Super Naga, 7 Pod's Chili